 Responsible Gambling Support in the UK

-If gambling feels difficult to control, independent support services can help.
-These organisations operate separately from gambling companies.
+If gambling feels difficult to control or you can see problematic patterns emerging, independent support services can help.
+These organisations operate independently from gambling companies.

 GAMSTOP